Meaning of Commerce

 Commerce looks after the smooth distribution of goods and services made available by the industry.
 Without commerce, the industry will find it difficult to keep the pace of production.
 It helps to increase demand for goods on one hand and on the other hand, it helps industries by getting them the necessary raw materials and other services.
 Hence, commerce helps in attaining better division of labor and industrial progress.

 8. Commerce encourages international trade

-Through commerce we can secure a fair and equitable distribution of goods throughout the world.
+Through commerce, we can secure a fair and equitable distribution of goods throughout the world.
 With the help of transport and communication development, countries can exchange their surplus commodities and earn foreign exchange, which is very useful for importing machinery and sophisticated technology.
-It ensures faster economic growth of the country.
+It ensures the faster economic growth of the country.

 9. Commerce benefits underdeveloped countries

 Underdeveloped countries can import skilled labor and technical know-how from developed countries.
 While advanced countries can import raw materials from underdeveloped countries.
 This helps in laying down the seeds of industrialization in the underdeveloped countries.

 During emergencies like floods, earthquakes, and wars, commerce helps in reaching the essential requirements like foodstuff, medicines and relief measures to the affected areas.